Ynfuien/YVanish/README.md

 - hidden in server status (player count, player sample)

 ### Silent chests
 Opened chests (normal, trapped, ender), shulker boxes and barrels work just like vanish.
 You can see when normal players do it, but they can't see you do it.
 Accomplished with virgin tears, sweat of a troll and a unicorn horn.
-Ah and also pinch of ProtocolLib dark magic.
+Ah and also pinch of protocol dark magic.

 ### Cultural mobs
 An option to stop mobs from randomly staring at a player.
 What's good of being invisible if all mobs coincidentally look all in one direction?
 Exactly, not much.<br/>